The-Marcy-Lab-School/problem-set-2-js-foundations/README.md

-# Unit 2 Lesson 3 Problem Set
+# Unit 2 - JavaScript Foundations
-## Introduction to JavaScript Functions

 ### Directions
-Like last time, there are two parts to this problem set:
+There are two parts to this problem set:
 * A written response section
-* JavaScript small problems<sup>[1](#myfootnote1)</sup>
+* JavaScript small problems

 To complete and submit this problem set, you will...
 1. Your written response questions live in the `short-response.md` file.
 Record your answers without removing the original questions.
 Use complete sentences and style appropriately with markdown.
+2.
-2. Your small problems are in the `problems` directory.
+3. Your small problems are in the `problems` directory.
 The directory contains these files:
     * `README.md`
     * `answers.js`
     * `index.html`